thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ## Examples of use :
 ### Managing a reading queue
-* the items can at least contain : URL ; details
+* in this example : the items could only contain : URL ; details
 * the user will only have to compare the importance of each article/book, the reading time will be automatically retrieved from the url
 * the pairwise comparison of the reading time will correspond to the question "Which is shorter to read" and will be done automatically without user input.
 * The final ranking can be something like `reading_time_ELO + importance_ELO`